CraigChaus/FindYourWayIn/docs/markdown/project-docs/user-requirements.md

 These emphasise the priority of the user requirement: MUST being the greatest followed by SHOULD, COULD and WOULD are of the same priority.

 ## Requirements
 _In this section you can see the requirements.
-To see when/where each requirement was acquired and confirmed, please go to docs/pdf/project-docs/functional design_.
+To see when/where or how each requirement was acquired please go to docs/pdf/project-docs/functional design_.
 ### Business requirements

 | Description                                                                                  | MSCW | Source         | Reference ID |